-Overall, total coliform, copper, lead, chlorite, uranium, antimony, arsenic, bromoform, bromodichloromethane, dichloroacetic acide, gross alpha and gross beta constituents were detected in our City's water system at concentrations above the PHGs or MCLGs.
+Overall, total coliform, copper, lead, arsenic, DBCP, chlorite, TTHM, HAA5, uranium, gross alpha particle, and gross beta particle constituents were detected in our City's water system at concentrations above the PHGs or MCLGs.
+Also, there are several inorganic and organic compounds which are reported as ND (not detected) due to their being below the MDL (method detection limit), and due to the PHG level being much lower than the MDL.
 At no time did the Escondido water system ever serve water containing contaminants above recognized and enforceable MCLs.
 The drinking water quality of the Escondido water system meets all drinking water standards to protect public health.